A multidisciplinary approach to a novel flood resilience project to improve user experience and mitigate event impacts for vulnerable residents.

 Researcher, Flood Innovation Centre

-This project not only provides invaluable support to the SME, it also has provided a very unique opportunity for knowledge exchange and collaboration both internally and externally to the University and an opportunity for this growing business to engage with key stakeholders both regionally and nationally.
+This project has not only provided invaluable support to the SME, it also has provided a very unique opportunity for knowledge exchange and collaboration both internally and externally to the University and an opportunity for this growing business to engage with key stakeholders both regionally and nationally.

 If you are interested in finding out more about this project, or are a small businesses that could benefit from our support, please get in touch, we would love to hear from you!